 Three of Knowles’ four cores are digital signal processors.
 The high-performance core can be dialed to boost sensitivity to faraway voices, while the low-latency core can improve active noise cancellation.
 A low-power core can be programmed to listen to multiple keywords simultaneously – like “bake” and “preheat” in an oven – without smothering battery life.
 The last core is an Arm microcontroller.

 Pairing voice control chips with its microphones could be lucrative for Knowles, which holds more than 40% of the microphone market.
-In that spirit, the Itasca, Illinois-based firm built its new processor with 5.7 megabytes of shared memory and ports for eight microphones to provide more contextual awareness to what its microphones hear.
+The Itasca, Illinois-based firm built its new processor with 5.7 megabytes of shared memory and ports for eight microphones to provide more contextual awareness to what its microphones hear.

 Last year, sales of smart speakers in the fourth quarter were around 4.2 million, up from 600,000 in the previous fourth quarter, according to Strategy Analytics.
 To prepare for that market and others like it, Knowles paid $85 million in 2015 for Audience, which created a chip to listen for simple commands, detect glass breaking, or an infant’s crying.